STATrack: A Target-Aware Fully Spiking Neural Network for Efficient UAV Tracking: Proposed Approach

 \subsection{Adaptive Mutual Information Maximization (AMIM)}

-To alleviate the issue that target-related information in deep spiking Transformers is prone to being suppressed by background tokens, we propose an Adaptive Mutual Information Maximization (AMIM) mechanism.
-As illustrated in the lower-left part of Fig. 2, this structure depicts the architecture of the adaptive mutual information maximization estimator.
-The objective of AMIM is to maximize the mutual information between the original input image $Z$ and its deep spiking-encoded feature representations $\mathbf{t}_{Z}$ thereby encouraging the backbone network to preserve fine-grained target-related information.
+To alleviate the issue that target-related information in deep spiking Transformers can be suppressed by dominant background tokens, we propose an Adaptive Mutual Information Maximization (AMIM) mechanism.
+As shown in Fig. \ref{FIG:pipeline}, AMIM employs a global statistics network to estimate the dependency between the template input $Z$ and its deep spiking feature representation $\mathbf{t}_{Z}$.
+By maximizing this dependency during training, AMIM encourages the backbone to preserve fine-grained and discriminative target semantics, thereby enhancing target-aware representation learning in cluttered UAV scenes.

-\textbf{Learning Target-aware Spiking Transformer via MI Maximization}.
-Mutual information (MI) is an unsupervised measure that quantifies the amount of shared information between two random variables.
-However, directly computing MI is challenging due to the unknown underlying distributions in high-dimensional spaces.
-Following TATrack \cite{TATrack}, we adopt a JSD-based mutual information estimator to maximize the dependency between the original input and the deep spiking features.
-Specifically, the JSD-based mutual information estimator $\hat{I}^{(\mathrm{JSD})}$ is defined as:
+\textbf{Target-aware Mutual Information Maximization.} Mutual information (MI) quantifies the statistical dependency between two variables, making it suitable for preserving semantic consistency between an input image and its deep representation.
+However, directly computing MI is challenging due to the unknown underlying distributions in high-dimensional feature spaces.
+We adopt a Jensen--Shannon divergence (JSD)-based MI estimator to maximize the dependency between the template input and its deep spiking features.
+Specifically, the JSD-based MI estimate $\hat{I}^{(\mathrm{JSD})}$ is defined as:

-where $T_{\theta}$ denotes a global statistics network (discriminator) parameterized by $\theta$, and $\mathrm{sp}(z) = \log(1 + e^z)$ is the softplus function.
-Here, $Z$ denotes a batch of input samples, and $Z'$ represents a randomly shuffled version of $Z$.
-Through this shuffling operation, $Z'$ is rendered statistically independent of the feature representation $\mathbf{t}_{Z}$, thereby effectively simulating the marginal distributions.
-The objective of AMIM is to maximize the above mutual information estimate.
-Accordingly, the mutual information loss used for optimization is defined as:
+where $T_{\theta}$ denotes a global statistics network parameterized by $\theta$, and $\mathrm{sp}(z)=\log(1+e^z)$ is the SoftPlus function.
+Here, $Z$ denotes a batch of template inputs, while $Z'$ represents a randomly shuffled version of $Z$.
+The shuffling operation makes $Z'$ statistically independent of $\mathbf{t}_{Z}$, thereby approximating samples from the product of marginal distributions.
+The detailed architecture of $T_{\theta}$ is provided in the supplementary material.